neogeographica/chaintool/docs/placeholders.rst

 Modifiers
 ---------

 Normally a placeholder token in a commandline will be replaced with the verbatim value for that placeholder.
-But for non-toggle placeholders, you can optionally indicate that the value will be changed by some common filepath manipulation(s).
+But for non-toggle placeholders, you can optionally indicate that the value will be changed by some commonly useful manipulation(s).
 These manipulations are called "modifiers" and can be repeatedly prepended to the placeholder name using a slash.

 .. note::